koor-tech/handbook.koor.tech/docs/handbook/onboarding/index.md

 - We go through in order of Start Date from our [Team Milestones](https://docs.google.com/spreadsheets/d/1POhDzesk5fEjiafkWxJmsFnjbY5F_c--0fmFdSiO2vE/edit#gid=0)
 - Each person introduces themselves, explains their role, and shares some tidbit about themselves (which changes for each meeting).
 - Each person then calls on the next teammate on the list.

+## Onboarding a new advisor

+Advisor agreements are sent through [DocuSign](https://www.docusign.com/), using the "Advisor Agreement" template.
+To send a new advisor agreement, you'll need the new advisor's name, and the number of shares they are offered.
+Once the agreement is sent, add a new row to the [advisory board spreadsheet](https://docs.google.com/spreadsheets/d/15knBE2-PrQ1Ad-QcIk0mxCN-xFsATKK9hcifqrm0qFQ/edit#gid=1803674483) and enter the new advisor's information.
+Use this spreadsheet to track the advisor's progress through the onboarding process.

+**Note**: Be sure to mark any columns that haven't been completed yet as "TODO"

+When the agreement is completed, make sure it is in the correct Google Drive folder, and ask the new advisor to add us on [Linkedin](https://www.linkedin.com/company/80224304/) and [Crunchbase](https://www.crunchbase.com/organization/fleet-device-management).